Floorp-Projects/Floorp/devtools/docs/files/adding-files.md

 ### `require()`

-Most DevTools JS code is in the form of CommonJS modules that loaded with `require()`.
+Most DevTools JS code is in the form of CommonJS modules that are loaded with `require()`.

 To `require()` a file, the module ID is exactly its source tree path.